 Reusable diapers are often better for skin rashes, irritations, allergies, and reactions.
 The products are soft and comfortable and can be better for thinning skin as well.

 The Ibex Ultra Fitted Briefs are for overnight use (it holds more liquid), but work for daytime as well.
 It has a soft quilted interior for comfort.
 It prevents bunching.
-It has a vinyl outer covering, and special leg gathers so that it does not bunch up.
+It has a vinyl outer covering, and specially designed leg-gathers so that it does not bunch up.
 It has a series of snaps for a snug fit.
-The Ibex are color coded for easy size identification.
+The Ibex is color-coded for easy size identification.

 Adult cloth diapers such, as these are much cheaper in the long run, better for the environment, and sometimes easier on the skin.
 In the decade we’ve been selling adult diapers, we’ve helped a lot of people make the switch.
 Many of our products are sold in singles so that you can try one out.
 They are an excellent alternative to costly disposables.
-Feel free to leave any form of comment in the form below, we'd love to hear from you.
+Feel free to ask our nurse a question or leave any form of comment or question in the form below, we'd love to hear from you.